-Holmes started a career-high 33 games during the shortened 2019-20 season.
-For the first time in his career, Holmes averaged double figures in scoring (12.8 PPG) and posted career highs in both rebounds (8.3) and blocks (1.4) per game.
+Holmes started a career-high 38 games during the shortened 2019-20 season -- five of which occurred late in the year in the Orlando bubble.
+For the first time in his career, Holmes averaged double figures in scoring (12.3 points per game) and posted career-high averages in both rebounds (8.1), blocks (1.3) and steals (0.9).
+He also raised his efficiency dramatically, shooting 64.8 percent from the field (a full four points better than his previous best) and 78.8 percent from the line (up more than five points from his old high).
 The big man led the Kings in double-doubles before the All-Star break with 13.
-Holmes scored at least 20 points seven times after failing to accomplish that feat over the two past seasons with Phoenix and Philadelphia.
+Holmes scored at least 20 points seven times.
 On Oct.
 28, Holmes recorded his first double-double of the season via 24 points, 13 rebounds and two blocks at home versus the Nuggets.
 On Dec.
-26 against Minnesota, Holmes delivered 20 points, a career-high 18 rebounds, three assists, two steals and two blocks in a 1-point home loss to the Timberwolves.
+26 against Minnesota, Holmes delivered 20 points, a career-high 18 rebounds, three assists, two steals and two blocks in a one-point home loss to the Timberwolves.
 The 2015 second-round pick missed 25 games in January, February and March due to a shoulder injury.
-He returned on Mar.
-7 for a win in Portland and generated 10 points, eight rebounds and a block in 19 minutes of run.
+He returned Mar.
+7 for a win against Portland, generating 10 points, eight rebounds and a block in 19 minutes of run.
 After the injury, Holmes was able to appear in two games before the NBA season was suspended on Mar.
-11. Holmes led the Kings in both rebounds and blocks per game.2018
+11. He later appeared in seven games (five starts) in the Orlando bubble, averaging 7.9 points and 6.3 rebounds.2018

 Holmes spent his 2018-19 season with Phoenix following an offseason trade from Philadelphia.
 The fourth-year player made a career-high 70 appearances for the Suns, averaging 8.2 points and 4.7 rebounds.
 He scored his 1,500th career point on Jan.
 15 against the Indiana Pacers.
 He also set new single-season career highs with 572 points, 331 rebounds and 79 blocks.
 Holmes scored in double-digits in four consecutive games in three different stretches during the season.
 He scored a season-high 19 points in a 123-119 overtime loss to the Clippers, where he also grabbed seven boards.
 He recorded four double-doubles on the season: 13 points and 10 rebounds vs. Brooklyn on Nov.
 6, 10 points and 10 rebounds vs. Sacramento on Dec.
 4, 12 points and 10 rebounds vs. Los Angeles Lakers on Jan.
 27, and 12 points and 11 rebounds vs. Houston on March 15.
 He improved his free throw shooting to a career-best 73.1 percent, raising his career average to 70.6.
 Homes continued to show growth, as both his playing time and minutes played averages increased after the All-Star Break.2017